kbterm/kubeterm/README.md

     <a href="https://apps.apple.com/us/app/kubeterm-kubernetes-client/id6450548861"><img src="https://developer.apple.com/news/images/download-on-the-app-store-badge.png" alt="Get it on AppStore" width='120px'/></a>

-    > Currently, due to restriction of Apple app sandbox, macOS version from Apple Store can't execute credential plugin used in kubeconfig.
-If you are using such authentication, please download available releases from github directly.
+    > Currently, due to restriction of Apple app sandbox, the version downloaded from Apple Store doesn't support executing credential plugin in kubeconfig, please get versions from github directly if you need such functionality.

 ## FAQ